gvwilson/sdxpy/src/http/index.md

 Keep in mind that `requests` isn't doing anything magical.
 Instead,
-it is formatting a block of text, opening a socket connection ([%x ftp %]), sending that text through the connection, and then reading a response.
+it is formatting a piece of text, opening a socket connection ([%x ftp %]), sending that text through the connection, and then reading a response.